Follow these steps to end being perpetually single on Valentine’s Day:

 - Repeat for 5-10 minutes daily.

-Releasing your past hurts frees you from your old patterns and allows you to create new ones moving forward.
-By releasing your past and clearing the emotional deck, you’re ready to start dating again.
-But this time, you’re going to do it differently than you’ve done it in the past.
+Releasing your past hurts frees you from feeling depressed about being single and allows you to create new ones moving forward.
+By releasing these emotions that are attached to past events you will clear your emotional deck.
+The events could’ve occurred yesterday or decades ago, it doesn’t really matter.
+By starting from a clean place you’ll be ready to start dating again.
+This time, you’re going to do it differently than you’ve done it in the past.

 Changing your patterns means changing your habits as well as your mind

-Most people suffer through dating long enough to find someone they are attracted to and then rush into exclusivity hoping it works out.
+Most people feel depressed about being single because they suffer through dating long enough to find someone they are attracted to and then rush into exclusivity hoping it works out.
+And when it doesn’t, they think that they are just going to be stuck being perpetually single.

 We suggest that you slow things down.